Hyperthyroidism

 Hyperthyroidism is a endocrine disease in which the thyroid gland produces excessive amounts of thyroid hormones.
 Thyrotoxicosis is a condition that occurs due to elevated levels of thyroid hormones of any cause and therefore includes hyperthyroidism.
 Some, however, use the terms interchangeably.
 Signs and symptoms vary between people and may include irritability, muscle weakness, sleeping problems, a fast heartbeat, heat intolerance, diarrhea, enlargement of the thyroid, hand tremor, and weight loss.
 Symptoms are typically less severe in the elderly and during pregnancy.
 An uncommon but life-threatening complication is thyroid storm in which an event such as an infection results in worsening symptoms such as confusion and a high temperature; this often results in death.
 The opposite is hypothyroidism, when the thyroid gland does not make enough thyroid hormone.

 Graves' disease is the cause of about 50% to 80% of the cases of hyperthyroidism in the United States.
 Other causes include multinodular goiter, toxic adenoma, inflammation of the thyroid, eating too much iodine, and too much synthetic thyroid hormone.
 A less common cause is a pituitary adenoma.
 The diagnosis may be suspected based on signs and symptoms and then confirmed with blood tests.
 Typically blood tests show a low thyroid stimulating hormone (TSH) and raised T_{3} or T_{4}.
 Radioiodine uptake by the thyroid, thyroid scan, and measurement of antithyroid autoantibodies (thyroidal thyrotropin receptor antibodies are positive in Graves' disease) may help determine the cause.

 Treatment depends partly on the cause and severity of the disease.
 There are three main treatment options: radioiodine therapy, medications, and thyroid surgery.
 Radioiodine therapy involves taking iodine-131 by mouth, which is then concentrated in and destroys the thyroid over weeks to months.
 The resulting hypothyroidism is treated with synthetic thyroid hormone.
 Medications such as beta blockers may control the symptoms, and anti-thyroid medications such as methimazole may temporarily help people while other treatments are having an effect.
 Surgery to remove the thyroid is another option.
 This may be used in those with very large thyroids or when cancer is a concern.
 In the United States, hyperthyroidism affects about 1.2% of the population.
 Worldwide, hyperthyroidism affects 2.5% of adults.
 It occurs between two and ten times more often in women.
 Onset is commonly between 20 and 50 years of age.
 Overall, the disease is more common in those over the age of 60 years.

+Thyroid disorders affect kidney function markers and may also affect underlying kidney function.
+Studies suggest that creatinine may decrease in hyperthyroidism and increase in hypothyroidism, whereas cystatin C shows the opposite pattern.
+Therefore, the effect of thyroid disorders on underlying kidney function remains debated, and it is unclear whether these changes primarily reflect alterations in kidney markers or changes in underlying kidney function.